Treating Hashimoto's without Thyroid Medication

 But I eat lean protein, lots of plants, and nuts.
 I try to have fun with salads.
 I am a snacker and prefer salty and savory things.
 I would like to be a smarter snacker, say apples with peanut butter, or veggies with hummus.”

-Jennifer mentions above that she finally feels like she is seeing the results from her diet, even though she was eating healthy previously.
+In addition to her skin, Jennifer also mentions that she finally feels like she is seeing the results from her diet, even though she was eating healthy previously.

 If you are someone who is eating "right" but not seeing results, then you are guaranteed to be missing something big in your own personal history.